xillenburg/Pyro-2024/README.md

-<h4>Created by combining two iron ingots, a nautilus shell, and Heart of the Sea, the Nautilus Claw provides +10 Block Reach to players.
+<h4>Created by combining two iron ingots, a nautilus shell, and Heart of the Sea, the Nautilus Claw provides +10 Block Reach.
 It can also break blocks an Iron Pickaxe can break.<h4>

 <h2>The Reinforced Claw<h2>